 Wind and waves combined to capsize the lifeboat numerous times.
 Each time it was righted there were fewer people aboard.
 The two teens clung to the boat’s ends and were able to climb back in after each roll.
 As daylight faded there were only six left alive.

 The wind was dropping slightly but not the waves.
 A distant flash of light to the east raised their hopes as it was identified as the Byng Inlet lighthouse.
 During the night the captain, mate and all but Tinkiss and Morrison died.
 Tinkiss put the bodies under the seats to prevent them being lost.

 As dawn came, land was sighted in the distance.
-The boat drifted ashore near Point au Baril, where its exhausted living occupents moored it safely and then collapsed.
+The boat drifted ashore near Pointe au Baril, where its exhausted living occupants moored it safely and then collapsed.
 A day later they were picked up by a native boatman on his way to Parry Sound where he delivered them the following day, and they told their story to be relayed to the anxious outside world.

 Duncan Tinkiss eventually made it to his destination in Manitoulin’s Manitowaning where he lived the rest of his life.
 Christine Morrisson became Mrs. Albert Fleming and lived on a farm southeast of Owen Sound, passing away in the late 1930s.

 The loss of so many lives on the Asia ensured the wreck’s notoriety for years.
 From trying to locate so many lost bodies — some found on Lonely Island, another many miles east near Byng Inlet — to investigating the cause of the wreck, kept public interest alive for years, as these news stories of the day indicate: https://images.maritimehistoryofthegreatlakes.ca/13586/data?n=8

 Even today, nearly 140 years later, it is rumoured that Great Lakes history buffs are searching Georgian Bay for the remains of the Asia in the cold depths somewhere between Pointe au Baril and Lonely Island.